-- A. To obtain the Support of Degree Attainment Form from the DFCS approval authority, if currently employed by DFCS, indicating that Staff Enrichment and Educational Development, (SEED-work study) or time off, has been granted in order to participate in the Program. - B. To be pre-screened for employment and participate in the DFCS criminal background process if not a current DFCS employee.
+A. To obtain the Support of Degree Attainment Form from the DFCS approval authority, if currently employed by DFCS, indicating that Staff Enrichment and Educational Development, (SEED-work study) or time off, has been granted in order to participate in the Program.

+B. To be pre-screened for employment and participate in the DFCS criminal background process if not a current DFCS employee.
 If the IV-E Child Welfare Education Program student has been or is convicted of a crime that, pursuant to DFCS policy, would disqualify the student from service in a County DFCS agency child welfare position, the IV-E Child Welfare Education Program student will be ineligible for, or terminated from, the Program, and will be responsible for repaying to DFCS any funds expended in accordance with the program.
 If the IV-E student has a new incident of arrest/conviction, the student is required to disclose all arrests and/or convictions while participating in the IV-E Child Welfare Education Program within 7 days of the incident.
-Failure to do so will result in the student becoming ineligible for, or terminated from, the Program, and will be responsible for repaying to DFCS any funds expended in accordance with the program. - C. To successfully complete the necessary courses to receive a Bachelor and/or Master of Social Work degree from above stated university, said courses to include 2 specified child welfare courses as designated by the School of Social Work and approved by the Division of Family and Children Services. - D. To successfully complete the concentration practicum (Internship) course(s) required by the BSW and/or MSW degree program in a DFCS office working in direct child welfare service provision.
+Failure to do so will result in the student becoming ineligible for, or terminated from, the Program, and will be responsible for repaying to DFCS any funds expended in accordance with the program within 7 days of the incident.
+Failure to do so will result in the student becoming ineligible for, or terminated from, the Program, and will be responsible for repaying to DFCS any funds expended in accordance with the program.

+C. To successfully complete the necessary courses to receive a Bachelor and/or Master of Social Work degree from above stated university, said courses to include 2 specified child welfare courses as designated by the School of Social Work and approved by the Division of Family and Children Services.

+D. To successfully complete the concentration practicum (Internship) course(s) required by the BSW and/or MSW degree program in a DFCS office working in direct child welfare service provision.
 BSW and MSW students must complete the School specific practicum hours in a DFCS office.
 If the IV-E Child Welfare Education Program student is a current DFCS employee and has three years work experience with DFCS, an administrative placement within DFCS or placement in an agency serving IVE eligible children may be approved.